bzurkowski/docker-workshops/persistent-volumes.md

 ## Walkthrough

 By default all files created inside a container are stored on an ephemeral filesystem layer.
 This layer is tightly coupled with the container lifecycle.
 After the container is removed its associated writable layer is also removed.
-As a result, all data populated by the container is lost.
+Consequently, all data populated by the container is lost.

 ### Task 1: Why do we need persistent storage volumes